-As of June 30, 2022, our ownership interests in our 18 real estate properties of senior housing facilities was as follows: 100% ownership of 14 properties and a 95.3% interest in four properties in a consolidated joint venture, Cornerstone Healthcare Partners LLC.
-Additionally, we have a 10% interest in an unconsolidated equity-method investment that owns 17 properties, a 35% equity interest in an unconsolidated equity-method investment that holds two properties, a 10% equity interest in an unconsolidated equity-method investment that holds nine properties, and a 10% equity interest in an unconsolidated equity-method investment that holds six properties. (collectively, our "Equity-Method Investments").
+As of September 30, 2022, our ownership interests in our 18 real estate properties of senior housing facilities was as follows: 100% ownership of 14 properties and a 95.3% interest in four properties in a consolidated joint venture, Cornerstone Healthcare Partners LLC.
+Additionally, we have a 10% interest in an unconsolidated equitymethod investment that owns 17 properties, a 35% equity interest in an unconsolidated equity-method investment that holds one property, a 20% equity interest in an unconsolidated equity-method investment that holds nine properties, and a 10% equity interest in an unconsolidated equity-method investment that holds six properties. (collectively, our "Equity-Method Investments").
 As used in this report, the "Company," "we," "us" and "our" refer to Summit Healthcare REIT, Inc. and its consolidated subsidiaries, except where the context otherwise requires.